 What’s next, now?

 We aren’t sure at this stage but something like this is sure to be followed by something more.
 The innovation on Google’s end never ends.
-Recent advancements like incorporating augmented reality directly into Search proves that.
+Recent advancements like incorporating augmented reality directly into Search prove that.